 Is your company planning to expand into a global market?
 Is your key customer base located in another country?
 Does your audience represent a variety of nationalities?
 This is where language diversity becomes an incredible asset.

 For example, a company with employees fluent in Japanese and who understand Japanese culture experiences will have an easier time communicating with representatives from Japan.
-Or, if you’re recruiting employees in a heavily populated Hispanic region such as Southern California, your Spanish-speaking recruiter will probably have an easier time filling positions in those area.
+Or, if you’re recruiting employees in a heavily populated Hispanic region such as Southern California, your Spanish-speaking recruiter will probably have an easier time filling positions in those areas.

 Tip: Incorporate translation technology.